Android N is finally real, after Google revealed a ton of new info about the forthcoming mobile OS in its I/O 2016 keynote.

 We heard that Google was reportedly working on a standalone VR headset, but the truth is slightly different: Google is working on a native VR platform within Android called Daydream, and it'll work with an array of approved phones, headsets, and controllers.

-Makers like Samsung, HTC, LG, Huawei, and more will release Daydream-optimised phones starting this autumn, along with their own headsets and one-handed motion controllers based on Google's own specifications.
+Makers like Samsung, HTC, LG, Huawei, and more will release Daydream-optimised phones starting this year, along with their own headsets and one-handed motion controllers based on Google's own specifications.

 And Android N will have a VR mode that is optimised for VR performance and latency, with notifications coming through properly into your VR view and the ability to browse and use the Play Store right from the headset.
 It sounds like a massive step up from Cardboard, to be sure - although Cardboard will remain as a low-end VR option.